RIVAL

 We worked on various ways to display and gamify the information generated from the sensors.

 Building a refined set of components can be the most important part of the design.
-The screenshots above cover every scroll of the Rival App and are aligned with Swift UI design guidelines.
+The screenshots here cover every scroll of the Rival App and are aligned with Swift UI design guidelines.
 This makes it easy to make changes or add contents in the future.